Greens Farms, Connecticut: History

 In 1648 the Town of Fairfield officially gave five farmers, collectively known as the Bankside Farmers, permission to settle the fertile land that the Pequot people were living in.
 The Bankside Farmers purchased the land from the Pequot who called it Machamux ("beautiful land").
 The land that the Pequot sold, then within the original boundaries of the Town of Fairfield, stretched from "Frost Point an English mile along the seacoast toward Compaw, and six or seven miles inland."
 The Pequot moved to an area "elevated back east of this strip".

 The first three settlers were Thomas Newton, Henry Gray and John Green.
 Daniel Frost and Francis Andrews later joined the Bankside Farmers making five in total.

-They lived at the western end of what is now Beachside Avenue.
+They lived at the western end of what became Beachside Avenue.

 On Green's Farms Road near Morningside Drive is the site of the first West Parish Common, the first schoolhouse, and the first meeting house.
-A small park is now there with a monument called Machamux Boulder.
+A small park there has a monument called Machamux Boulder.

 Over the next 50 years, more land was bought from the Indians and the community grew.
 In 1711 the "West Parish of Fairfield" was established with church and civil functions.
 In 1732, the area was renamed "Green's Farms" in honor of John Green, one of the original five Bankside Farmers.

 During the American Revolution, British soldiers burned down the Meeting House in a raid that also destroyed 15 houses and 11 barns.
 The only church property saved was the communion service that Deacon Ebenezer Jesup rescued by hiding it in his well.
 For the next 10 years, members of the church met in private homes.
-In 1789 a new church building was erected at the church's current site at Hillandale Road.
+In 1789 a new church building was erected at the church's modern site at Hillandale Road.
 To raise money, pews were auctioned off.
 That building was replaced and, in April 1852, a fire forced another replacement the next year.

 Burial Hill Beach was acquired by the Town of Westport in 1893.

-In 1950, strong winds toppled the Congregational Church steeple, sending it through the roof of the Sunday School room, now the church parlor.
+In 1950, strong winds toppled the Congregational Church steeple, sending it through the roof of the Sunday School room (later the church parlor).
 The repair effort was expanded to include lighting for the steeple and a new Sunday School room which would double as a church social hall and the construction of a Sunday School wing.
 In 1961, the present social hall was added, together with more classrooms, a church office, ministers' offices and a choir room.